Generic Name: hydrocodone and ibuprofen (HYE-droe-KOE-done & EYE-bue-PROE-fen)

 - Do not take aspirin while you take hydrocodone/ibuprofen unless your doctor tells you to.
 If you already take aspirin for a heart or other condition, talk with your doctor about whether or not you should continue to take it with hydrocodone/ibuprofen.

-- Lab tests, including liver function, kidney function, complete blood cell counts, and blood pressure, may be performed while you use hydrocodone/ibuprofen.
+- Lab tests may be performed while you use hydrocodone/ibuprofen.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use hydrocodone/ibuprofen with caution in the ELDERLY; they may be more sensitive to its effects, especially stomach bleeding.
+- Use hydrocodone/ibuprofen with caution in the ELDERLY; they may be more sensitive to its effects, especially stomach bleeding and kidney problems.

 - PREGNANCY and BREAST-FEEDING: Hydrocodone/ibuprofen may cause harm to the fetus.
 Do not take it during the last 3 months of pregnancy.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using hydrocodone/ibuprofen while you are pregnant.
-It is not known if hydrocodone/ibuprofen is found in breast milk.
+Long-term use of hydrocodone/ibuprofen during pregnancy may cause dependence in the unborn baby or newborn.
+Discuss any questions or concerns with your doctor.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking hydrocodone/ibuprofen.

 When used for long periods of time or at high doses, hydrocodone/ibuprofen may not work as well and may require higher doses to obtain the same effect as when originally taken.
 This is known as TOLERANCE.
 Talk with your doctor if hydrocodone/ibuprofen stops working well.
 Do not take more than prescribed.